Ashraf W. Tabani

-Ashraf W. Tabani (17 December 1930 – 16 July 2009) was a Pakistani businessman and politician who was the Governor of Sindh and the Provincial Minister of Finance, Industries, Excise and Taxation between 1981 and 1984 during Muhammad Zia-ul-Haq's term of office as the President of Pakistan.
-He was born to Tabani business family and belonged to the Gujarati-speaking Memon community.
+Ashraf W. Tabani (17 December 1930 – 16 July 2009) was a Pakistani businessman and politician.
+He was the Governor of Sindh and the Provincial Minister of Finance, Industries, Excise and Taxation between 1981 and 1984 when Zia-ul-Haq was the President of Pakistan.
+He was born to the Tabani business family and belonged to the Gujarati-speaking Memon community.